-- Willing to take action and eager to embrace new opportunities and tough challenges with a sense of urgency, high energy, and passion
+- Committed and eager to accept new opportunities and tough challenges with high energy, and passion

-- Actively seeking new ways to grow and be challenged, using both formal and informal development.
+- Actively seeking new ways to grow and be challenged

-- Minimum of 2 years of related clinical experience preferably in a critical care area
+- Minimum of 2+ years of related clinical experience preferably in a critical care area